 COMMUNITY SPOTLIGHT: Engaging Encampment Residents in Solutions

-This is part of a series of community spotlights on local encampment responses that are humanely and effectively helping people move off streets and into homes.
-Read the other spotlights at usich.gov/encampments.
+This is part of a series on alternatives to criminalization that are humanely and effectively helping people move off streets and into homes.
+Read other alternatives to criminalization at usich.gov/encampments.

 In May, the U.S. Interagency Council on Homelessness released 19 Strategies for Communities to Address Encampments Humanely and Effectively.
 The first strategy urges communities to engage encampment residents in efforts to develop solutions.